rainforestapp/fourchette/README.md

 - security improvements (we should not accept hooks from anyone else than GitHub)
 - oAuth instead of GitHub token?
 - multi project would be great

+# Contributors

+Thanks to @jpsirois for the logo!